-Students who are not candidates for University degrees may be given special enrollment permission by the Registrar.
+Students who are not candidates for University degrees may be given special enrollment permission by the Office of Enrollment Management.
 This category might include the following:

-- 1. students taking only Continuing Education courses; - 2. high school students wishing to take courses in the concurrent enrollment program; and - 3. adults who do not meet the regular admission requirements.
+- students taking only Continuing Education courses; - 2. high school students wishing to take courses in the concurrent enrollment program; and - 3. adults who do not meet the regular admission requirements.